Sydney FC (women)

-Sydney Football Club is an Australian professional women's association football club based in Sydney, New South Wales, Australia.
-They compete in the A-League Women, the top tier of women's soccer in Australia.
+Sydney Football Club, commonly known as Sydney FC, is an Australian professional women's soccer club based in Sydney, New South Wales, Australia.
+They compete in the A-League Women, the top tier of women's soccer in Australia, and are the most successful women's soccer club in Australia.
+They play their home matches at Jubilee Stadium and Leichhardt Oval, with select matches being played at Sydney Football Stadium.

 History

 Establishment

 The formation of the W-League in October 2008 saw the league composed of eight teams.
 Seven of the eight clubs were directly affiliated with the A-League clubs, Sydney FC being one.
 The women's team shares the men's club name and colours.

 Inaugural season

 The inaugural W-League season was played over 10 rounds, followed by a finals series.
 During Sydney's season opener, the squad defeated Perth Glory 4–0 with a brace scored by Leena Khamis and two goals from Danielle Small and Heather Garriock.

 Captained by Australian international Heather Garriock Sydney's first season saw mixed results.
 The club made it to the top four to qualify for the finals, however lost out to eventual champions Brisbane in the semi-finals.